digitalawakeningstudios/digitalawakeningstudios.github.io/github.md

 {:.text-lg .text-indigo-100}
 Context

-In the past three years, as CTO and co-founder of a startup, I've been designing and building a geospatial data platform from the ground up.
+In the past three years, as CTO and co-founder of a startup, I've been designing and building a real-time geospatial data platform from the ground up.

 To accomplish this, I've utilized and experimented with geospatial visualization APIs (Google Maps, Mapbox, turf.js, d3.js), pub/sub services (PubNub), streaming event pipelines (AWS Kinesis, Lambda), microservices (node.js), caching layers (Redis, AWS CloudFront), and more traditional web app frontends (Ember.js) and backends (Ruby on Rails, PostgreSQL).
 I've also dockerized legacy Java applications to facilitate deployment on AWS ECS/EC2, for particular needs in the data pipeline.